-The July 2020 version added revolutionary new functionality to Excel via the introduction of Dynamic Arrays – a feature that change best-practice for many business tasks.
+In July 2020 revolutionary new Dynamic Array functionality was added to Excel – a feature that changed best-practice for many business tasks.
 It is now more important than ever to learn Excel using an up-to-date book.

-This article is an unedited lesson from one of the 21 short focused lessons in Session One of my Excel Expert Skills book/e-book.
+This article is an unedited lesson from one of the 21 short focused lessons in Session One of the Excel Expert Skills book/e-book.

 Perpetual license versions have different features